Tony Craig: Dorking Wanderers

 On 13 February 2023, Craig joined National League club Dorking Wanderers on loan until the end of the 2022–23 season.
 Craig's performances during the remainder of February saw him named the club's Player of the Month.
 He made 16 appearances during his spell and signed a two-year contract with the club on 2 June 2023.
 Craig made 36 appearances and scored one goal during a 2023–24 season that culminated in relegation to the National League South.
 Craig made 50 appearances during a 2024–25 season in which the club reached the National League South playoff quarter finals and the Surrey Senior Cup Final.
 He shared the club's Players' Player of the Year award with Jimmy Muitt and was retained for the 2025–26 season.
+Craig made more than 30 appearances during the 2025–26 season, prior to suffering a season-ending fractured fibula during a match on Good Friday 2026.
+Craig retired as a player with immediate effect and ended his career with the club on 135 appearances and one goal.

 Coaching career

-As of March 2020, Craig was studying for his UEFA A Licence.
+Craig obtained a UEFA A Licence while a player with Bristol Rovers.
 During the 2019–20 season, he assisted with the coaching of Bristol Rovers' U15 and U23 teams.
+As of June 2026, he had been assisting with the coaching of Millwall's U16 team for three years.
+In June 2026, Craig joined the coaching staff of National League South club Tonbridge Angels, assisting manager Alan Dunne, a former Millwall teammate.

 Personal life

-Craig was born in Greenwich in London, but grew up in Thamesmead.
+Craig was born in Greenwich and grew up in Thamesmead.
 He is a Millwall supporter.